Re-edited film: History of manual re-editing

-Early cases of this practice date back to Germany's occupation by the Nazis, who regularly stole prints of American movies from European countries during their Blitzkrieg raids.
-They would then either cheaply reanimate the movie (see Hochzeit im Korallenmeer), or would change the names of production staff listed in the credits (as with Max and David Fleischer's cartoon shorts).
+Early cases of this practice date back to Germany under the Nazis, who regularly stole prints of American movies from other European countries.
+They would then either cheaply reanimate the movie, or change the names of production staff listed in the credits (as with Max and David Fleischer's cartoon shorts).

 As theatrical movies began to air on television, networks successfully sought permission to air shortened versions of movies.
 The television edits of theatrical films had sections or the entirety of scenes cut out, in order to provide a print length that could fit within a fixed number of multiple half-hour time slots (often four half-hour slots).
 This also allowed scenes unsuitable for television broadcast (such as those including depictions of sexual activity or graphic violence) to be cut or trimmed.
 On the other hand, networks would also often add footage deleted from a film's theatrical release to pad out a certain running time (usually three to four hours in length).

 In response to consumer demand, families began to re-edit purchased VHS tapes manually by making cuts and splices to the tape.
-A hotbed for this activity has been Utah with its conservative and entrepreneurial population.
+A hotbed for this activity has been the historically conservative state of Utah.
 When Titanic was released on VHS in the winter of 1998, a video store owner in Utah began offering to re-edit purchased copies of the film for a $5 service fee.
-The service became very popular, and before long, several video rental businesses purchased VHS tapes and had them re-edited for their rental club/co-op members to watch.
+The service became very popular, and before long, several video rental businesses purchased VHS tapes and then re-edited for their rental club/co-op members.

-At the end of the 1990s, some small companies began selling copies of movies, without the scenes containing violent and/or indecent content, or foul language, to appeal to family audiences.
+At the end of the 1990s, some small companies began selling copies of movies without scenes containing violent and/or indecent content, or foul language, to appeal to family audiences.
 By 2003, the major American film studios and individual filmmakers reacted against these unauthorized modifications, considering them to be a destruction of the filmmakers' work, and a violation of the controls that an author has over their work.
-Famed film directors and producers, such as Steven Spielberg, publicly criticized this practice in entertainment industry publications.